-"actually 6,000 known chemicals within tobacco smoke, . . . only a small handful of those are recognized carcinogens."55 Although Dr. Cook admits that there are thousands of chemicals in crude oil, and that the chemical composition of weathered oil is highly variable, he makes no attempt to identify which chemicals within crude oil Harris was allegedly exposed to, or what amounts of these chemicals can cause harm to humans.
+Although Dr. Cook admits that there are thousands of chemicals in crude oil, and that the chemical composition of weathered oil is highly variable, he makes no attempt to identify which chemicals within crude oil decedent was allegedly exposed to.
 Indeed, the majority of the studies he cites similarly do not identify which chemicals respondents were exposed to, and one study noted a concern about confounding variables, stating that some respondents likely had unknown "petrochemical and other exposures not due to their oil spill cleanup activities."
-56 See Wagoner, 813 F. Supp.
+See Wagoner, 813 F. Supp.
 2d at 802 ("It is true that in Joiner, the Supreme Court indicated that an expert opinion on general causation should rely on studies that examine the specific agent that is at issue." (citing Joiner, 522 U.S. at 145-46)).

-In providing a general causation determination, Dr. Cook had to assess whether "the types of chemicals [that Harris] w[as] exposed to can cause [his] particular injuries in the general population."
+In providing a general causation determination, Dr. Cook had to assess whether "the types of chemicals [that decedent] w[as] exposed to can cause [her] particular injuries in the general population."
 Knight, 482 F.3d at 355.
-Given that Dr. Cook's report does not identify what specific chemicals Harris was exposed to, nor does it address many of the injuries Harris alleges, the Court finds his report is unhelpful to the factfinder.
+Given that Dr. Cook's report does not identify which specific chemicals decedent was exposed to, nor does it address many of the injuries plaintiffs allege,52 the Court finds his report is unhelpful to the factfinder.
 See Knight, 482 F.3d at 355 (upholding the district court's exclusion of an expert because the expert relied on evidence that lacked "a 'relevant' link with the facts at issue").